smittytone/Word2Text/README.md

 ## Background

 Psion *Word* allows you to enter styled text.
-Back in the Series 3’s heyday — the mid to late 1990s — Psion provided Windows software that coverted these files to Microsoft Word.
+Back in the Series 3’s heyday — the mid to late 1990s — Psion provided Windows software that converted these files to Microsoft Word.
 A separate DOS utility, *wrd2txt* could convert transferred files to plain text.
 This latter was the inspiration for *word2text*, which I wrote to perform exactly the same task, but on a modern macOS machine.

 I write either plain text or, when I require formatting, in Markdown format.
 Psion *Word*, created long before Markdown’s conception, doesn’t support it, but both types of text file can be created in *Word* and transferred to a Mac. *Word* embeds the plain text in a document that also includes a host of file, formatting and printing related data. *word2text* strips all that away.